blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 4. From within your SQL Server guest virtual machine, install Azure PowerShell by launching an **administrative PowerShell ISE session** and running the following command.
 Accept any warnings or authorization to install the components.

-    ```
+    ```powershell
     Install-Module -Name AzureRM -AllowClobber
     ```

 5. From the PowerShell ISE, type the following at the prompt and follow the prompts to login to your Azure subscription:

-    ```
+    ```powershell
     login-AzureRmAccount
     ```

 6. Execute the following PowerShell commands in the PowerShell ISE to create a new storage account and generate the T-SQL needed to configure managed backup for the database.
-Before executing the script, change the **$storageAcctName** variable to a unique name and change the location to match the location you are deploying into for this lab.
+Before executing the script:
+   - change the **$storageAcctName** variable to a unique name
+   - change the location to match the location you are deploying into for this lab.

     ```powershell
     $storageAcctName = "[unique storage account name]"